Parks and Recreation

 - Open for boating and fishing from Jan 1st thru December 31st each year.
 Permits are required for both at Silverock and can be obtained at Town Hall, 526 N. Webster Street.

 - Approximately one (1) mile of walking trails are developed and accessible.

 - A winter sled run is available.

 - An area for snowboarding or beginning skiing is available.

 - Stocked with various species of fish on an annual basis.

-- For Details on rates/fees, please click this link.
+- For Details on rates/fees, please click HERE.

 - The Village of Gibsonburg has been proudly designated as a Tree City USA for 19 years, with well, maintained tree lined streets and a volunteer Village Tree Commission that dedicates hours of their time on an annual basis to ensure that the natural beauty of the Village of Gibsonburg is preserved.

 - Various youth and adult baseball and softball leagues utilize the Central Park and Williams Park fields throughout spring and summer.

 - The Annual Fishing Clinic (ODNR Passport to Fishing) and Fishing Derby occur each summer in Williams Park.
 Both programs are open to all ages and are adapted for individuals with special needs.